The 3-month rule: decency or deceit?

 So, really, there is no timeline to moving on; it isn’t some competition you can fake with enhancement drugs (AKA a hot new revenge bod) or practice (AKA a slew of hot new rebounds).
 And while these things—chatting up new people, getting on any and all dating apps, getting on multiple Zoom dates in one night—might help, you’ll never be a winner if you still feel like you’re running a marathon.

-It’s that feeling of relief you’re looking for as you cross the finish line; don’t waste your energy watching the clock tick on.
-Wait for that gasp of breath you can finally take in completely, wait for your lungs to fill with air and feel your heart finally start to settle.
+It’s that feeling of relief you’re looking for as you cross the finish line; don’t waste your energy watching the clock tick.
+Wait for that breath you can finally take in completely, as you wait for your lungs to fill with air and feel your heart finally start to settle.

 And when you do feel all that, like you can finally stop running or even chasing for something (or someone), you’ll be glad of the outcome—no matter what that outcome is.
 First or second, it won’t matter, because you finished and you survived.

 Who the fuck cares if you came a few seconds after?
 The rewards are all the same.